Sore Gums From Dentures? Tips To Keep Your Gums Healthy

 After you have removed your false teeth, use a soft-bristled brush and clean your tongue, gums, roof of your mouth and cheeks gently.
 Do this once a day and it will help to remove plaque and increase circulation in the soft tissue in your mouth.

 If you encounter any type of mouth problem, see your dentist right away and plan on regular check-ups to occur every six months.

 If you are a smoker, the growth of yeast in your mouth can be related to this habit.
 With stomatitis, you risk developing infections in your mouth.
 The easy way to avoid this is to stop smoking.

 You can have healthy gums with dentures if you take the right precautions.
 Typically, they come from how you take care of both your oral and dental hygiene.
 Poor hygiene will be an open door to all kinds of problems.

-However, if you follow the suggestions noted above, you will have a much better chance at beating an infection long before it can develop.
+However, if you follow the suggestions noted above, you will have a much better chance of beating an infection or sore gums from dentures long before it can develop.